Advantages and Drawbacks of Built-In Refrigerators Explained

 7. Limited Customization for Smaller Kitchens

-• Built-in fridges can take up valuable cupboard or counter space.
+• They can take up valuable cabinet or counter space.

 8. Potentially High Energy Consumption

-• Some built-in fridges may use more power, especially older models.
+• Older built-in fridges can use more power.

 9. Limited Models for Certain Kitchen Designs